SomeDad/HomeNetwork/README.md

 **30/01/2022** - I found some spare time between study to set up the Pfsense NUC, after some trial and error it's all working perfectly.
 Initially I hadn't changed my router to AP mode so it was also trying to be the DHCP server as well as the Pfsense, easy fix.
 I've set up 3 VLANS at this stage, home, lab and IOT; all with different rules and permissions.

 I've had a bit of a look through the Pfsense settings and the packages I could test out.
 I am going to set up pfBlocker (ad blocker) and WireGuard (VPN) at this stage, and when I have the HomeLab set up with dockers I am going to run a Pi-Hole and a different VPN.

+**12/02/2022** - I've set up pfBlocker (ad blocker) and WireGuard (VPN) within Pfsense, these seem to be working well and I've noticed the lack of ads, especially in one game on my mobile that usually has ads every 3 minutes and I'm getting none whatsoever!

+My friend lent me 2x Dell servers to set up at home as my HomeLab, I'll be setting these up sometime over the next few weeks, as I'm currently short a few power (IEC C13) cables.
+I'm still researching to figure out how I will set up the server, but I am wanting to run some dockers (pi-hole, reverse proxy, etc.) as well as some VM's for practical study and testing without destroying the LAN.